 In 1992, we successfully kept Colorado’s Amendment 2 from taking effect.
 The statewide initiative would have stripped lesbians and gay men of civil rights protections, nullifying existing bans on antigay discrimination and preventing others from being enacted.
 In 1996, we convinced the U.S. Supreme Court to declare the measure unconstitutional (Romer v.
 Evans).
 The Court’s ruling made clear that lesbians, gay men and bisexuals have the same right to seek government protection against discrimination as any other group of people.

 In 2000, we argued for a sheriff's culpability for his acts prior to the murder of Brandon Teena, who was brutally raped and later killed by two men who discovered he was transgender.
 This case (Brandon v.
 Richardson County) brought unprecedented visibility to the transgender community and was the subject of the film Boys Don’t Cry.
 It also strengthened the principle that law enforcement officials must be held accountable for fair treatment of people who are the targets of hate crimes.

 Lambda Legal helped convince state courts to strike down sodomy laws in New York, Kentucky, Tennessee, Montana and Georgia.
 And in 2003, in the historic case Lawrence v.
 Texas, we persuaded the U.S. Supreme Court to overturn all remaining state sodomy laws.
-That decision fundamentally changed the legal landscape and is the most important legal victory to date for LGBT equality.
+That decision fundamentally changed the legal landscape and was at the time the most important legal victory for LGBT equality.

 In 2009, we obtained a historic unanimous decision in Iowa Supreme Court, which ruled that denying marriage to same-sex couples is unconstitutional (Varnum v.
 Brien).
 This landmark victory makes Iowa the first state in the Midwest to offer marriage equality.